Science United Project

 Kit 3: Testing for Insulator and Conductors

-Students build a circuit with a LED and coin cell battery, label the parts of a circuit, and hypothesize/test objects to see which objects are conductors or insulators
+Students build a circuit with a LED and a coin cell battery.
+They label the parts of the circuit and then hypothesize and test objects to see which of them are conductors or insulators.

 Kit 4: LED Flower

-Students build a LED Flower circuit using a LED with leads and coin cell battery.
-Students are asked to explain how energy travels (reinforces activity 2)
+Students build a LED Flower circuit using a LED with leads, a coin cell battery and colorful paper straws and flowers.
+They are asked to explain how energy travels. (reinforces activity 2)

 Kit 5: Paper Circuits

-1. Students observe a bean that has been soaked in water and one that has not.
-Students observe how the two beans are similar and different.
-Students share ideas as to why one bean is different than the others.
+Students observe a bean that has been soaked in water and one that has not and share their thoughts on how the two beans are similar and different.
 Students dissect the bean and learn about different parts and their functions.
 Students learn about what plants need to grow.
 Students construct a greenhouse using a CD case, soil, and beans.
+Mathematics:

 • Using a standard or non standard ruler, students will measure and construct age appropriate graphs to demonstrate the bean plants growth graph (bar graphs or line graphs)